 When it comes to connecting to a WiFi network, different devices have slightly different methods of finding SSID.
 But having this knowledge can aid in troubleshooting any potential connectivity issue while connecting to a network.

-Finding the SSID on Different Devices
+How to Find SSID on Different Devices

 Now, we will show you how you can find your SSID on different devices.